-Venus and Aphrodite is the same deity.
+Venus and Aphrodite are the same deity.
 Venus is the Roman name while the Greek called her Aphrodite.

 Trivia Questions: What is the shortest Shakespearean play?

-The Comedy of Errors has 1,898 lines making is the shortest of all Shakespeare’s plays.
+The Comedy of Errors has 1,898 lines making it the shortest of all Shakespeare’s plays.